barracuda-cloudgen-access/docs/fyde-access-proxy/req-net.md

 ### Highly Available mode

-- Redis Replication is out of the scope for this document
+- Redis Replication is out of the scope of this document

 - Please check [Redis Replication](https://redis.io/topics/replication){:target="_blank"}